xthursdayx/gpodder-docker/README.md

 #### Attention Existing gPodder Docker users
-This image has been rebased which changed the `config` directory structure.
-If you have settings and/or subscription data you'd like to preserver please be sure to copy the contents of `/config/gPodder` directory to `/config` after pulling the latest image and then restart your container.
+This image has been rebased and the `config` directory structure has changed slightly.
+If you have settings and/or subscription data you'd like to preserve, please be sure to copy the contents of `/config/gPodder` to `/config` after pulling the latest image and then restart your container.

 <p align="center">
     <img src="https://raw.githubusercontent.com/xthursdayx/docker-templates/master/xthursdayx/images/gpodder-icon.png" alt="" width="150"/>